What is Enterprise or Intranet Search and Big Data?

 Isn’t it frustrating when you can’t find that file or information?
 You’ve used every keyword and combination of key phrases to find that information from your corporate intranet and internet websites but still has not produced the search results that you are looking for.

 Search applications are becoming an important component of any large internet facing website or corporate intranet.
-An example of a search application are Google Appliance, Funnelback Search and HP/Autonomy IDOL.
-These search applications provide the user a single point of access to all data on one search interface.
+An example of a search application is Google Appliance, Funnelback Search and HP/Autonomy IDOL.
+These search applications provide the user with a single point of access to all data on one search interface.

 Today information comes from multiple different sources and the volume of data that companies manage is growing fast.
 These data sources are everywhere within your corporate intranet, shared directories, databases, email servers, network file repositories, external data sources, posts about your company on social media sites, website logs, transaction records of customer payments, images of your company and security videos, weather sensors, competitors stock information, references to offline data, online search trends, etc….
 This data is BIG DATA.